DESIRE

 We can see, therefore, that how we handle our desires is of the greatest importance, and may determine our happiness in the present world as well as the world to come.
 Our eternal destiny very well may be determined by how we take charge of our desires.

 Our American culture is given to pleasure.
 Pleasure is a high, if not the highest, goal.
 The media continually informs the listeners that they deserve to have every happiness.
 It is no wonder that young people, upon having a credit card pressed on them by an entrepreneur representing a banking system, soon find it necessary to declare bankruptcy.
-They have never been taught that one has to work hard and experience much denial before he can expect to be on a sound economic footing.
+They have never been taught that one must work hard and experience much denial before he can expect to be on a sound economic footing.

 I think the primary lesson one must learn about God is that God is seeking our good, our joy, our peace.
 Furthermore, God has the power to bring us to total joy, total peace, total love.

 Adam and Eve were placed in a situation of perfect love, perfect joy, perfect peace.
 Satan tempted them by placing before them something certain to produce desire in them.
 Satan’s reasoning was that God, through ignorance, cruelty, or carelessness was preventing them from being wise.
 Wisdom is to be desired.
-Do not go to God and find out if He wants us to be wise, take the knowledge of good and evil while it is being offered.
+In effect, Satan said, “Do not go to God and find out whether He wants you to be wise.
+Take the knowledge of good and evil while it is being offered.
+You are aware that God knows good and evil.
+To have this knowledge is to be like God.”

 And the LORD God said, “The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever.”
 (Genesis 3:22)

-We know also that had Adam and Eve waited for God’s time they would have been given the knowledge of good and evil.
+We also know that had Adam and Eve waited for God’s time, they would have been given the knowledge of good and evil.
 In fact, to know the difference between good and evil, and to have the desire and strength to embrace the good and reject the evil, is one of the primary characteristics of the mature Christian.

 Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.
 (Hebrews 5:13,14)